 Cheating Prover: To mitigate the risks applicable to our approach for computational integrity, our threat model assumes an adversary given access to the prover's capabilities.
 The adversary succeeds if she produces a false statement that will convince \mathcal{V} to accept it.
 In the VC scenario, the cheating \mathcal{P} has incentives to skip some steps or completely forge the result, while in the ZKPK case the adversary tries to convince \mathcal{V} that she knows the witness without actually knowing it.
 Zilch features a configurable security parameter λ , which determines the probability ($\leq 2^{-\lambda}$) that an adversary can successfully deceive an honest verifier in the above experiments.
 Thus, λ defines the soundness property of the proof system.
-Cheating Verifier: On the other hand, a malicious verifier is assumed to behave without restrictions and not necessarily follow the protocol specification in order to extract any information about the secret input w.
+Cheating Verifier: On the other hand, a malicious verifier is assumed to behave without restrictions and not necessarily follow the protocol specification in order to extract any information about the secret input \mathbf{w} .
 If \mathcal{P} follows the protocol correctly and the statement is true, \mathcal{V} will never learn any (private) witness data from the interaction with the prover except the fact that the statement is true, (i.e., zero-knowledge property).
-Moreover, we don't consider trivial cases where \mathcal{V} completely withdraws from the protocol of the two parties.
+Moreover, we don't consider trivial cases where V completely withdraws from the protocol of the two parties.

-Fig. 2: Zilch Framework Overview: Using our ZeroJava compiler (or developing in ZMIPS assembly directly), \mathcal{P} provides assembly code to Zilch along with the steps bound (T) and the private and public inputs.
-Zilch computes the result (y), generates a succinct proof and sends it to \mathcal{V} .
-Finally, \mathcal{V} checks the proof and either accepts it (convinced) or rejects it.
+Fig. 2: Zilch Framework Overview: Using our ZeroJava compiler, \mathcal{P} provides the assembly code to Zilch along with the private and public inputs.
+Zilch first determines the steps bound T automatically and then computes the result y.
+Finally, \mathcal{P} and \mathcal{V} interact over a limited number of rounds and the verifier either accepts the proof (i.e., she is convinced) or rejects it.

 Post-quantum resilience: Many different VC and ZKP frameworks rely on elliptic curves and pairings [15], [21]-[23], [26], [39]-[42], as well as the discrete logarithm problem [30], [43]; this makes them susceptible to attacks using quantum computers [44]-[47].
-Similar to zk-STARK [28], [29], ZKBoo [48] and Ligero [27], Zilch remains resilient to known quantum attacks since it relies on collision-resistant hash functions.
+Aurora [28], Ligero [27], and zk-STARKs [29] rely on collision-resistant hash functions, which renders them resilient to known attacks from quantum computers.
+Likewise, since Zilch utilizes zk-STARK as its back-end proof system, it inherits the same post-quantum resilience property.